Unlocking powerful customer testimonials

 But don’t let compliments go idle.
 It’s up to you to put their kind words to work, helping sell your financial product or service for you.

 Customer testimonials can help convince future prospects that they’re in good hands.
-Here’s how to get more of them … and use them more effectively.
+Here’s how to get more of them, use them more effectively, and a few ways to boost their ROI.

 Stats and facts